 Tours depart selected Saturdays and depart with a minimum of 2 guests.
 All tours are in dual language German/English commentary.
 English only commentary tours are available on certain departures only.
 Also, some departure dates do not incur a single supplement - please enquire for further details.

 The tour includes 8 breakfasts, all accommodation as specified, porterage, and transport/sightseeing as specified.
+A dinner package (days 1-6) can be included - cost on request.

 Today you will start from Windhoek and head to your accommodation in the Kalahari.
 This vast semi desert of wind-blown red sand and scattered acacias and shrubs covers several African countries, making it one of the largest continuous stretch of sand.
 Unlike other true deserts, the Kalahari does receive erratic rainfall, but even so, it lacks permanent surface water, making it a challenging place to live except for those who have adapted to not only survive but flourish here.
 The Bushmen refer to it as the Soul of the World, an emotive description for this area!